MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/configure-a-shared-mailbox.md

 2. Select the shared mailbox you want to edit, then select **Email apps** \> **Edit**.

-3. Set the toggle to **On** for all of the apps you want users of the shared mailbox to be able to use to access the shared mailbox.
-Turn off any you don't want them to use.
+3. Set the toggle to **On** for all of the apps you want members to be able to use to access the shared mailbox.
+Set the toggle to **Off** for any apps you don't want them to use.

 4. Select **Save**.